 - Any subrogation claim, the enforcement of which a lawsuit was instituted prior to, and is pending, at the time this Agreement is signed by a Signatory involved in the claim.

 - Any subrogation claim to which a Signatory asserts a defense of lack of coverage on any grounds.

 - Any subrogation claim relating to the following specialized coverages:

-- Any subrogation claim where the total legal liability loss exposure from all sources is in excess of the amount currently stipulated in the Agreement Respecting Standardization of Claim Forms and Practices, and Guidelines for the Settlement of Claims expect with the consent of the controverting parties.
-This exception shall not affect in any manner the position of any other parties having interest in the same occurrence.
+- Any subrogation claim where the total legal liability loss exposure from all sources is in excess of the amount currently stipulated in this Agreement, except with the consent of the parties.

-Any controversy, including policy coverage and interpretations, between or among signatory companies involving any claim or other matter relating thereto and not included in Article First hereof or which involve amounts in excess of those stated therein may also be submitted to arbitration under this Agreement with the consent of the parties.
+Any dispute, including policy coverage and interpretations, between or among Signatories involving any claim or other matter relating thereto and not included in Article 2 to this Agreement, or which involves amounts in excess of those stated herein may also be submitted to arbitration under this Agreement with the consent of the parties.

-- To make appropriate rules and regulations for the presentation and determination of controversies under this Agreement.
+- To make appropriate rules and regulations for the presentation and determination of disputes under this Agreement.

 - To prescribe territorial jurisdictions of Arbitration Panels.

 - To make appropriate rules and regulations to apportion equitably among the Parties the operating expenses of the arbitration program.